How to judge a utility app

 Concrete things to check before you install

-Once you have decided a tool is worth a closer look, the store page tells you most of what you need in about a minute.
-Read the latest reviews first, sorted by most recent, because a beloved app can rot fast after a bad update or an ownership change.
-Check the update history: a utility touched in the last few months is being maintained, while one untouched for two years may break with the next iOS release.
-Look at the app size and the screenshots for clutter; a single-purpose tool wrapped in five tabs of ads and "premium" banners rarely respects your time.
-Confirm it works offline if the job does not need the internet, since a converter or calculator that demands a connection is usually phoning home with your data.
-Finally, glance at whether it supports the features that make a tool genuinely convenient on Apple hardware: a Home Screen or Lock Screen widget, a Shortcuts action, and where relevant, iCloud sync so your scans or settings follow you between iPhone, iPad and Mac.
+Once a tool looks worth a closer look, the store page tells you most of what you need in about a minute.
+Read the latest reviews first, sorted by most recent, because a well-liked app can rot fast after a bad update or a change of owner, and the glowing reviews up top may be two years stale.
+Check the version history: a utility touched in the last few months is being maintained, while one left alone for two years may simply break with the next iOS release.
+Glance at the size and the screenshots for clutter, since a single-purpose tool buried under five tabs of ads and premium banners rarely respects your time.
+Test offline if the job does not need the internet, by switching on Airplane Mode and seeing whether a converter or calculator still works; one that demands a connection for an obviously local task is usually phoning home with your data.
+And confirm the conveniences that make a tool genuinely pleasant on Apple hardware: a Home Screen or Lock Screen widget, a Shortcuts action you can wire into automations, and where it matters, iCloud sync so your scans or settings follow you between iPhone, iPad and Mac.

 Common mistakes people make

-The biggest one is collecting utilities you used once and forgot.
-A folder of nine flashlight, level and QR apps is nine sets of permissions and trackers sitting idle; keep only what you reach for monthly.
+The biggest one is hoarding utilities you used once and forgot.
+A folder of nine flashlight, level and QR apps is nine sets of permissions and trackers sitting idle, so keep only what you reach for monthly and delete the rest.
 The second mistake is paying before testing.
-Almost every honest utility lets you try its core job free, so never hand over money on a promise from the screenshots alone.
-Third, people grant permissions on autopilot.
-When a tool asks for the camera, photos, location or contacts, pause and ask whether that specific job actually needs it, then choose "While Using" or "Selected Photos" rather than full access.
-Fourth, many users ignore the renewal price entirely; a "$0.99" headline often hides a $39.99 yearly auto-renew.
-And fifth, do not assume the most downloaded result is the best.
-The top of a utility search is frequently the app with the biggest ad budget, not the cleanest tool, so scroll past the first paid placements and judge on reviews and permissions instead.
+Almost every honest utility lets you try its core job free, so never hand over money on the strength of the screenshots alone.
+Third, people grant permissions on autopilot; when a tool asks for camera, photos, location or contacts, pause and ask whether that specific job actually needs it.
+Fourth, many users skim past the renewal price, and a 0.99 dollar headline often hides a 39.99 dollar yearly auto-renew that lands quietly twelve months later.
+Fifth, do not assume the most downloaded result is the cleanest; the top of a utility search is frequently the app with the biggest ad budget, so scroll past the first paid placements and judge on recent reviews and the privacy label instead.
+If you do start a trial you are unsure about, cancel it the same day in Settings, under your name, then Subscriptions; access runs until the trial ends either way, so cancelling early costs you nothing and saves you the surprise charge.

 When you are ready for specific picks, see our tested lists of the best utility apps for iPhone and the best utility apps for Mac.